online5/EmployeeManager/README.md

 Date: 13 Wed 2020 // Date of completion

-To run this project use command gcc Main.c helper.c -o myexe and then run ./myexe
+To run this project use command gcc Main.c helper.c -o myexe and then run ./myexe There are three files

+1: Main.c   (Entry point of our application)
+2: Helper.c (Consists of all the functions/services required by our application)
+3: header.h (Inclusion file for header files, function declarations, typedefs etc.

 Authentication required while running the executable use the following details